ISIM Organoid Initiative

 This initiative aims to set the foundation for collaboration and networking amongst researchers based at ISIM and beyond.

 Yvonne Adams, an Associate Professor and head of Targets team at the Centre for translational Medicine and Parasitology (CMP), has been working on host-parasite interactions of the malaria parasite for over 20 years, and since 2018 has been using blood-brain barrier (BBB) organoids to investigate infectious diseases such as cerebral malaria and Lyme neuroborreliosis.
 The work in the Targets team focuses on the impact such pathogens have on BBB dysfunction and how this may contribute to pathology.
 3D and organoid work is expanding to include the choroid plexus, the entry point to the central nervous system for many pathogens, and the blood-retinal barrier.
-As BBB-dysfunction is central to many neurodegenerative and psychiatric diseases, the impact of the peripheral immune system has upon it is also of criticial interest and Yvonne Adams’ research seeks to understand the impact inflammation and the immune response has upon the barriers.
+As BBB-dysfunction is central to many neurodegenerative and psychiatric diseases, the impact of the peripheral immune system has upon it is also of critical interest and Yvonne Adams’ research seeks to understand the impact inflammation and the immune response has upon the barriers.

 Research Interests: